 One of the reasons why there is no perfect diet that will work for everyone depends upon whether you are a fast oxidizer or a slow oxidizer or have a metabolic rate somewhere in-between.

-The metabolic rate is the rate in which food is converted into energy in the body.
+The rate of metabolism is the rate in which food is converted into energy in the body.
 Depending on your rate of oxidation and body type, your body will do better or worse with different foods.